lyubogankov/adventofcode2022/day13/README.md

 #### Sorting

 At first, I thought I'd have to write my own sorting algorithm to support comparison between packets using the logic from Part One.
 However, I realized that leverage Python's data model would allow me to write a small `Packet` class that implements rich comparison operators (`<`, `<=`, `==`, `>=`, `>`).
-Once I implemented this class, I could sort a `list` of `Packets` by using Python's build-in sorting algorithm and neatly solve the problem!
+Once I implemented this class, I could sort a `list` of `Packets` by using Python's built-in sorting algorithm and neatly solve the problem!